-Cullen Wines was the first winery in Margaret River to offer a cellar door restaurant and continues to enjoy a reputation as having one of the best restaurants in Margaret River.
+Cullen Wines was the first winery in Margaret River to offer a cellar door restaurant and continues to enjoy a reputation as having one of having one of the best winery restaurants in Margaret River.

 What I really love about Cullen is its large garden, surrounded by vineyards with beanbags to kick back on and enjoy the Australian sunshine.

 Xanadu is a beautiful and modern child friendly Margaret River winery, which has enjoyed a growing reputation for its wines over recent years, with the 2011 Xanadu Stevens Road Margaret River Cabernet Sauvignon being named James Halliday’s Wine of the Year in 2015, with a staggering 99 points.

 The restaurant with its high vaulted ceiling, and layers of wood and natural stone makes a stylish yet comfortable setting for a long lazy lunch, with the grassy lawn strewn with beanbags inviting you to laze around afterwards.
 There’s even a playground to keep the kids happy.

 The menu encourages you to eat tapas-style with a selection of small sharing plates featuring king prawns, kangaroo, beef cheek, pork cheek, falafel and house smoked salmon, or choose to go large with lamb shank, pork belly and seasonal fish.

-Executive Chef Ben Day and Sous Chef Tom Spencer, formerly of Knee Deep (see above) are responsible for recently stepping up the food a notch at this Margaret River winery, creating exciting and innovative seasonal menus.
+Executive Chef Ben Day and Sous Chef Tom Spencer, formerly of Knee Deep are responsible for recently stepping up the food a notch at this Margaret River winery, creating exciting and innovative seasonal menus.

 These include Barramundi with Geographe Bay squid, butternut, seaweed butter and bottarga; and the sweet and savoury Crispy Lamb Pastilla with charred eggplant salad, date & rose puree and nettle yoghurt.
 And of course each dish has a suggested Aravina Estate wine to wash it down with.

 Swings & Roundabouts

-One of the best child friendly wineries in Margaret River for a lazy afternoon in the sunshine, Swings & Roundabouts boasts a vast lawn with oversized beanbags and picnic tables, garden games such as swingball and cricket.
+Swings & Roundabouts is one of the best child friendly wineries in Margaret River for a lazy afternoon in the sunshine.
+We love its vast lawn with oversized beanbags and picnic tables, and garden games such as swingball and cricket.